awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Default: False

-  Description: \(Optional\) Set it to True to create an AMI of InstanceId after executing the script, before starting it\.
+  Description: \(Optional\) Set it to True to create an AMI of InstanceId after running the script, before starting it\.
 The AMI will persist after the automation completes\.
 It is your responsibility to secure access to the AMI, or to delete it\.
 + UniqueId

   Type: String